 And it was like, many, many months, like over a year, actually that I waited, and then we finally got our privacy.

 Yeah, that’s a great thing to get that back to get intimacy back.
 But I never considered that until just right now.
-I never considered that one of the reasons why intimacy becomes an issue for people after stroke is because a lot of the time they have people with them.
-Well, they move their family that just makes sense.
+I never considered that one of the reasons why intimacy becomes an issue for people after a stroke is because a lot of the time they have people with them.
+Well, they moved their family that just makes sense.

 That’s a bit awkward.
 I thankfully didn’t have anyone else move into my house.
 My wife and I, kind of went well when the time came.
 I never considered that other people are in the house now and you need space from them as well.
 Find a way to make time for your partner.